osuosl/pymesync/docs/source/usage.rst

 Install pymesync
 ----------------

-Pymesync is on PyPi, so you can simply ``pip install pymesync``.
-We recommend you use `virtualenv`_, like so:
+Pymesync is on PyPi for both Python 2 and 3, so you can simply ``pip install pymesync`` in either Python environment.
+We recommend that you use `virtualenv`_, like so:

 .. code-block:: none